Sorry, you need to enable JavaScript to visit this website.

 • DoD assigns you to a TFI Category based on your Total Family Income.
 Refer to the TFI Family Tip Sheet for guidance on what income to include when calculating your TFI.

-• Review the MCCYN Parent Fees document to determine your TFI category and the associated parent fee.
-Review the list of installations at the end of the document to determine if you are in a high cost area.
+• Review the SY 24-25 Army MCCYN Parent Fees document in the MCCYN Resources below to determine your TFI category and the associated parent fee for your child.
+Review the list of installations at the end of the document to determine if you are in a low, standard, or high-cost area.

 2. Next, determine your provider’s monthly rate.

-• DoD defines a provider rate cap; however, the rate may vary by Service.
-If you enroll with a provider who charges more than the provider cap, then you are responsible for your parent fee plus any amount above the provider rate cap.
+• If you enroll with a provider who charges more than the provider cap, then you are responsible for your parent fee plus any amount above the provider rate cap.

 Participating MCCYN Providers (AF/USMC)